-Reverse UV damage: “It’s also really beneficial for those with sun damage on their body as it will help lift the dark spots, especially when combined with peels.”
-For the best results, she suggests body-planing twice a month and using the TCA Body Peel about once or twice a week.
-This speeds up cell turnover and amplifies dermaplaning results for an even more noticeable difference in your skin, especially when it comes to removing UV damage in the arms, legs, back of hands, and chest.
+Reverses UV damage: “It’s also really beneficial for those with sun damage on their body as it will help lift the dark spots, especially when combined with peels.”
+For the best results, she suggests body-planing twice a month and using the TCA Body Peel ($125) about once or twice a week.

 How to Safely Dermaplane Your Legs at Home

 To avoid any nicks or cuts, you want to make sure you’re pulling the skin taut, just like you would when dermaplaning the face.
-“The StackedSkincare Dermaplaning Tool is a single edge sharp blade, there is no need to push hard,” says Benjamin.
-Iin fact, you could irritate your skin and even over-exfoliate.”
+“The StackedSkincare Dermaplaning Tool is a single edge sharp blade; there is no need to push hard,” says Benjamin.
+"You could irritate your skin and over-exfoliate.”
 This is important to keep in mind as you dermaplane your body because the skin will be thicker than on your face, which comes with a tendency to push harder.
 But don't!
-Benjamin also notes you should only use a blade on your body one to two times before switching it out because they’ll dull a lot faster than when used on the face.
+Benjamin also notes you should only use a blade on your body one to two times before switching it out because it will dull a lot faster than when used on the face.
 Before beginning, I recommend laying a towel down as you’ll be doing some major skin shedding, just like if you were dry brushing.

-4 Bend your leg to get the thighs, but do not go over the knees.
+- Bend your leg to get the thighs but do not go over the knees.

 If you’re going to treat other areas of the body, Benjamin says when she does her arms, she makes sure to fold the wrist downward to tighten the skin on the forearm.